bustle/bluestream/README.md

 # promise-streams

-A collection of streams that work well with promises
+A collection of streams that work well with promises (through, map, reduce)

 # example